Renfrewshire Council

 Re-register a birth

-A person's birth or still-birth registered in Scotland can be re-registered if the entry in the register of births:
+A person's birth or still-birth registered in Scotland can be re-registered if it:

 • is affected by any matter concerning their parentage, for example, the entry does not contain their father's details

-• shows, or implies, that they were found exposed (abandoned), or
+• shows, or implies, that they were abandoned

-• shows, or implies, that their parents were not married to each other or parties to a civil partnership at the time of their birth but their parents have subsequently married or registered their civil partnership.
+• shows, or implies, that their parents were not married to each other or in a civil partnership at the time of their birth but have since married or registered their civil partnership.

 Who can apply for re-registration